DataSnowman/analytics-accelerator/README.md

 * [Azure Databricks](https://github.com/DataSnowman/analytics-accelerator#deploy-an-azure-databricks-workspace)

-Using the Getting Started wizard inside of the workspace is recommended to use sample data if you do not have your own to the Storage Account.
+Use your own data, the [Common Use Cases](https://github.com/DataSnowman/analytics-accelerator#common-use-cases) above, or the Getting Started wizard inside of the workspace is recommended to use sample data if you do not have your own.

 ## Prerequisites